 If you already have a wart, keep it from spreading by avoiding contact altogether.
 That means no picking, no matter how much you want to get rid of it!
 Make sure you use different nail supplies on your wart than what you use for the rest of your skin and nails.
 Always wash your hands whenever you touch the infected area.

 If you need professional treatment for warts on the feet, call Sierra Foot & Ankle at 888-608-8406.
 We can give you speedy solutions that will get rid of your growth!
-Our offices in Carson City and Gardnerville, NV, can also be found on Facebook, Pinterest, and Twitter!
+Our office in Carson City, NV can also be found on Facebook, Pinterest, and Twitter!

 Photo Credit: Hans via pixabay.com